coste-v/kubernetes_infra_tutorial/Part4.md

 ## Objectives

-- understanding deployments
+- understand deployments
-- understanding the concept of canary deployments
+- understand the concept of canary deployments
-- understanding ingress resources
+- understand ingress resources
-- understanding horizontal autoscaling
+- understand horizontal autoscaling

 ## A. Deployments

-Until now, we only managed Pod : this was our order of magnitude.
+Until now, we only managed Pod.
+This was our unit of deployment.
 However, Kubernetes allows us to manage group of Pods.

 Let's say that we would like to deploy 3 containers with our dummy-api.
 By doing so, we can share the incoming traffic on 3 different Pods.
 We can achieve this with one resource: the deployment !